 Cork, Ireland [Coordinators]

-The Centre for Advanced Photonics & Process Analysis (CAPPA, www.cappa.ie) spearheads photonics research at CIT (www.cit.ie).
+In January 2021, Cork Institute of Technology and Institute of Technology Tralee merged to form Munster Technological University (www.mtu.ie); the Centre for Advanced Photonics & Process Analysis (CAPPA, www.cappa.ie) spearheads photonics research at MTU.
 The Nanophotonics group within CAPPA uses nanoscale devices to control and manipulate light, primarily through nanostructuring high refractive index silicon based materials with techniques such as electron beam lithography, and is one of the leading authorities on disorder and loss in Photonic Crystals.
 A Memorandum of Understanding with University College Cork allows CAPPA personnel to access the world-class state of the art cleanroom facilities of the Tyndall National Institute (www.tyndall.ie).

 Politecnico di Bari